thegamingden/the-ends-of-the-matrix/src/crunch/equipment.md

 which is Nanopaste Trodes.
 Both of these can be easily disrupted by any amount of Matrix Background, but having a little network privacy is usually better than nothing (particularly if you can't stand to spend the Essence for a wired DNI).
+Signal 0 is the range of a metahuman brain.

 | Rating | Response | Signal     | Availability | Range |
 |:------:|---------:|-----------:|:------------:|------:|